 Suneethi’s doctoral thesis was on the removal of ammoniacal nitrogen from landfill leachate and sludge digestate by autotrophic processes in advanced biological systems such as anaerobic membrane bioreactor and moving bed biofilm reactor.
 She has published over nine papers in international and national peer reviewed journals and co-authored a book chapter.

-At IIHS, she will be working as Specialist at the Tamil Nadu Urban Sanitation Support Programme (TNUSSP).
+At IIHS, she works as a Specialist at the Tamil Nadu Urban Sanitation Support Programme (TNUSSP).